 - Joint Mobilization/Manipulation – to decrease pain in irritated joints and increase the mobility of stiff joints

-For injuries that require more specialized manual treatment, JOI offers therapists with post-professional certification in orthopeadic manual therapy.
+For injuries that require more specialized manual treatment, JOI offers therapists with post-professional certification in Orthopeadic Manual Therapy.
 Certification requires approximately two years of training followed by a comprehensive examination.
 Manual therapy is an important part of a comprehensive rehabilitation program.
-Ask your therapist how manual therapy can help you.
+Therefore, ask your therapist how manual therapy can help you.

 Injuries Related to Instrumental Musicians

-An overuse injury is a condition when any body tissue is physically stressed beyond it’s physiologic limits.
+An overuse injury is a condition when too much stress on any body tissue.
+This physical stress places demands beyond it’s physiologic limits.
 It may be acute (after a specific event) or chronic ( the onset of symptoms gets worse over time).
 Musician’s overuse injuries are classified in five levels.
-Grade 1 means pain at one body site only while playing an instrument; The Grade 2 means pain at multiple body sites; Grade 3 means pain that persists long after musician has stopped playing.
+Grade 1 means pain at one body site only while playing an instrument; The Grade 2 means pain at multiple body sites; Grade 3 means pain that persists long after musician stops playing.
 With Grade 4 the musician experiences pain during specific activities of daily living (such as opening jars or brushing teeth).
-With Grade 5 all activities of daily living cause pain if using the involved upper limb.
+Finally, with Grade 5 all activities of daily living cause pain if using the involved upper limb.

 Common diagnoses of overuse injuries include: trigger finger or trigger thumb, tendonitis, bursitis, DeQuervain’s tendonitis.
 Musicians experiencing the above symptoms should seek medical advice from their physician.
 A referral to a Certified Hand Therapist or an Occupational Therapist is often beneficial.

 This professional can apply modalities to decrease inflammation and for pain relief.
-Recovery is more complete and quicker if addressed while in Grade 1 to 3.
+Complete recovery is quicker if addressed while the patient is in Grade 1 to 3.
 Pain avoidance or rest is the most important phase.
-Splinting helps rest the injured area; and the splint can be removed for stretching exercises to avoid stiffness.
+Splinting allows the muscles and tendons to rest.
+The patient can remove the splint for stretching exercises to avoid stiffness.
 Biofeedback while playing the instrument is often helpful to assess areas of over activity.
 Also, video feedback assists with posture and technique awareness.

 In my experience, musicians are also at risk for developing nerve entrapment syndromes such as carpal tunnel syndrome, cubital tunnel syndrome, digital nerve compression, thoracic outlet syndrome and Temporo-mandibular Joint disorder (TMJ).
-A nerve conduction velocity and/or an eletromyelogram test will determine the site where the nerve is pinched or if there are multiple sites of compression of the nerve involved ( “double crush”).
-Again, I believe treatment may involve splinting to avoid positions of compression, biofeedback to assess playing techniques, video feedback and medications.
-Musicians are at risk for developing ganglion cysts on the back (dorsum) of the wrist due to extreme wrist flexion required for certain instruments.
-These cysts need to be diagnosed and treated by a physician.
+A nerve conduction velocity and/or an eletro-myelogram test will determine the site where the nerve pinching or if there are multiple sites of compression of the nerve ( “double crush”).
+Again, I believe treatment may involve splinting to avoid positions of compression.
+Biofeedback can also assess playing techniques, video feedback and medications.
+Musicians are at risk for developing ganglion cysts on the back (dorsum) of the wrist.
+This is due to extreme amount of wrist flexion for certain instruments.
+An orthopedic physicians can evaluate and treat these cysts.

 The professional musician should be aware of the risk factors for developing the above problems.
 Risk factors include: training errors, a change in instrument, change in teacher or style, quality of instrument, inadequate rehabilitation of prior injuries, improper body mechanics, non-musical activities (especially excessive computer use), environmental factors and anatomic variations in individuals.
 If a musician is experiencing any of the above problems, he or she should evaluate if any of the risk factors has occurred.
 Professional musicians train and perform much like professional athletes.
 Their bodies need to perform extreme feats of coordination and endurance.
 If they are experiencing a nagging pain, it should not be ignored.
 In conclusion, musicians should be aware of all of these risk factors in their hands and fingers.